All I did was add an extra square of baking chocolate. Easy!

 2 oz (2 squares) unsweetened baking chocolate, OR 6 tbsp Carob powder

-In blender, combine milk powder, carob powder (if using), whipping cream, liquid sweetener, erythritol, OR packets of sweetener, butter, water, olive oil and vanilla extract; blend.
+In blender, combine milk powder, carob powder (if using), whipping cream, liquid sweetener, allulose, butter, water, olive oil and vanilla extract; blend.

 In cereal bowl, place 2 squares baking chocolate (skip this step if using carob powder).
 Pour boiling water over chocolate and pour off when molten (test with a sharp, pointy knife).